opulo-inc/docs/content/en/openpnp/calibration/_index.md

 ## **What you'll learn**

 This guide is focused on performing basic calibration for your LumenPnP.
+Specifically it will test the motion system, and calibrate the cameras so that they can identify objects and apply offsets to the toolhead for precise part picking and placing.
+These steps are usually only necessary when first setting up a LumenPnP for the first time.

 ## **What you'll need**